hoangtn/SRBreak/README.md

 SRBreak is a read-depth and split-read package written in R for identifying copy-number variants in next-generation sequencing datasets.

+### Note: SBReak was designed to work for multiple samples.
+It can work for >= 2 samples, but we suggest that users should use >= 5 samples as in the work tested in our paper.¶

+#### Segmental duplication information

+Segmental duplication information can be obtained from here: http://humanparalogy.gs.washington.edu/build37/data/GRCh37GenomicSuperDup.tab and should be formatted the same as the file [GRCh37GenomicSuperDup.tab.onlyChr21](./GRCh37GenomicSuperDup.tab.onlyChr21) for each chromosome.

 ## Installation

 Users can run the package by using one of these two ways: